ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/05-Checking_PDB_Files.md

 {: .challenge}

 #### Checking a PDB File for Disulfide Bonds.

-Cross-linked cysteins should be renamed from CYS to CYX

-Example: 1DPX.pdb
+Disulfide bonds are covalent bonds between the sulfur atoms of two cystein residues.
+They are very important for stabilization of protein structure.
+Disulfide bonds are fairly easy to spot in PDB files with any visualisation program.
+For example [MDWeb](http://mmb.irbbarcelona.org/MDWeb2) server can identify disulfide bonds as well as many other problems in PDB files.
+For MD simulations cross-linked cysteins must be renamed to "CYX" to distinguish them from normal cysteins.

+> ## Finding Cross-Linked Cysteins
+> Find all disulfide bonds in PDB entry 1DPX using MDWeb or VMD.
+>
+{: .challenge}

 #### Useful Links
-[MDWeb](http://mmb.irbbarcelona.org/MDWeb2) Web server can help to identify problems with PDB files and visually inspect them.
+[MDWeb](http://mmb.irbbarcelona.org/MDWeb2) server can help to identify problems with PDB files and visually inspect them.
 It can also perform complete simulation setup, but options are limited and waiting time in the queue is quite long.

 [CHARMM-GUI](http://www.charmm-gui.org) can be used to prepare a simulation for CHARMM program.
 CHARMM-GUI offers some other useful features, for example the [Membrane Builder](http://www.charmm-gui.org/?doc=input/membrane.bilayer) and the  [Multicomponent Assembler](http://www.charmm-gui.org/?doc=input/multicomp).